Competition Chairman: Drake Vidrine

 - Total: 100 points

-10. Manufacturing Show Divisions and Classes: Please register all projects by division (Division 1: Woodworking; Division 2: Mixed Materials).
+10. Competition Divisions and Classes: Please register all projects by division (Division 1: Woodworking; Division 2: Manufacturing).
 Classes will be determined following the entry deadline.
-Awards will be presented in the following categories:
+Awards and prizes will be presented in the following categories:

-- Overall Reserve Plaque/Sponsor Prize/School Grant – $750
+- 2nd Place Overall Award: Plaque/Sponsor Prize/School Grant – $750

 Greater Kansas City Home Show Timeline